-In this Model Railroad Academy video, modeler Martin Tarnrot will demonstrate how to make model trees, specifically Aspen trees.
+In this Model Railroad Academy video, modeler Martin Tärnrot will demonstrate how to make model trees, specifically aspen trees.
 Aspen trees can be trickier to model because of their unique pattern and colors.
-Martin makes the trunk and branches from 0.03 inch thick steel wire.
-He starts the process by cutting 12 pieces of wire at 6 inches in length.
+Martin makes the trunk and branches from 0.03-inch-thick steel wire.
+He starts the process by cutting 12 pieces of wire at six inches in length.
 The trunk consists of three or four wires that are twisted together at the base and split at the top to begin forming the branches.

 To begin on the foliage, Martin first trims the branches to get the right shape, following the prototype as a guide.
 He then bends the edges of the branches slightly downwards to emulate the hanging look of the foliage.
-With elmers construction PVA glue, he paints the trunk and branches before he applies grout in a dark gray color.
+With Elmer’s Construction PVA glue, he paints the trunk and branches before he applies grout in a dark gray color.
 The grout helps the glue from running and adds to the texture of the bark.
-He adds more layers where it is needed.
+He adds more layers where they are needed.

 To see how Martin adds in the aspen’s foliage, watch the full video.
 Browse the Model Railroad Academy archives to learn how to make model oak trees and how to make a tree-holding tool.